imagej/imagej.github.io/_pages/BioVoxxel_Toolbox.md

 **red/dark orange** = these areas have a very low brightness (or are black) in the original image but are thresholded as foreground and therefore most likely represent an overestimation by the threshold.

 Caution: Interpretation should be done with care and in context to the original image and imaging settings.
 This macro is thought to assist in the decision for choosing a good thresholding method.
-It is no absolute measure for thresholding quality\!
+It is no absolute measure for thresholding quality!

 Quantification: The Quantification is shown in a results window in %Area.
 The threshold names are followed by either (under), (positive) or (over).
 This referres to the following: